AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 As a sample, take functor struct
 \ref alib::boxing::compatibility::std::hash<alib::boxing::Box>.
-While the documentation claims it to be in that deep namespace, it is a specialization of struct \c std::hash and therefore "in reality" is and has to be made in namespace \c std.
+While the documentation claims it to be in that deep namespace, it is a specialization of struct \c std::hash and therefore "in reality" is (and has to be) located in namespace \c std.
 The reference documentation of all "faked", moved entities will individually hint to this fact.

-As noted in chapter \ref alib_boxing_more_bootstrap_headers, compatibility headers provided for module \alib_characters, have to be included before those provided for \alib_boxing_nl.
+Compatibility headers provided for module \alib_characters, have to be included before those provided for \alib_boxing_nl.

 The headers found should give a good guidance for implementing custom ones as needed.
 Please feel free to sent us your implementations for inclusion in this library.
 But please do this only together